2021 Individual Insurance Enrollment

 One option is for families to purchase an individual plan for their child through New Jersey’s health insurance marketplace.
 Individual insurance plans issued in New Jersey must follow state mandates, including Health Benefits Coverage for Autism and Other Developmental Disabilities, which ensures that individuals with autism can receive medically necessary treatment, such as Applied Behavior Analysis (ABA).

-The open enrollment period for individual insurance plans begins November 1st, but it’s not too early to start researching options.
 Several insurance companies issue individual plans in New Jersey.
-While all plans must provide mandated coverage, the amount that families will pay out-of-pocket depends of the type of plan they choose, and whether they qualify for a premium tax credit.
+While all plans must provide mandated coverage, the amount that families will pay out-of-pocket depends on the type of plan they choose, and whether they qualify for a premium tax credit.
 Tax credits are determined by income as well as access to employer-sponsored health coverage.

 The guide will help you determine whether to shop for a plan on the marketplace, or directly with an insurance company, and decide what kind of plan to buy based on several considerations such as:

 - Do my doctors and other providers participate in the insurer’s network?

 - How much I will pay for:

 In addition, the guide offers contact information for help choosing plans on and off the marketplace and a list of carriers offering plans in 2021.
 Note: not all carriers offer plans through www.healthcare.gov, but all plans are subject to NJ insurance mandates.

 Note: Medicaid/NJ FamilyCare coverage of ABA services for children with autism began April 1, 2020.
 Here’s how families can get started.

 If you have questions about health coverage options and autism, contact Autism New Jersey at 800.4.AUTISM or email@example.com and download a copy of our publication Health Coverage Options for Autism and Other Developmental Disabilities.